Toorak all-electric house renovation

 Vertical Linear Panel

-1. Cinier Greenor hydronic convector
+1. Cinier Greenor hydronic fan-coil convector (heating and cooling)

-2. DeLonghi vertical radiator panel
+2. DeLonghi vertical radiator panel (heating only)

 The owners were keen for the radiator panel to be as invisible as possible.